Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Performance Metric Derivations

 \subsection{Sensing Performance Derivation}

 In this part, we derive the radar sensing performance in the $\rm X$-regime within a unified formulation.
 To sense target position and velocity, the APs, within the same CCN $d$ in the $\rm L$-regime or CFN $d$ in the $\rm F$-regime, cooperatively transmit the ISAC signals on the allocated subbands defined in \eqref{eqISACsignal}.
 With orthogonal bandwidth utilization among different CCNs or CFNs, the APs in ${{\mathbb A}_d^{\rm{X}}}$ receive only the ISAC signals reflected by all targets on their allocated subbands in ${{\mathbb S}_d^{\rm{X}}}$.
-Besides, we assume that the impact of the NLoS component is negligible due to significant attenuation in the cascaded (round-trip) sensing channel among distributed APs.
-Additionally, the reflection of communication users is ignored, as their radar cross section (RCS) is assumed to be negligible.
+Besides, we assume that the impact of the NLoS component is negligible due to significant attenuation in the round-trip sensing channel among distributed APs.
+Additionally, the reflection from communication users is ignored, as their radar cross section (RCS) is assumed to be negligible.
 Furthermore, the targets are considered to be well-separated, allowing the interference from other targets in the sensing of target $q$ to be ignored.
-Moreover, perfect self-interference cancellation (SIC) is assumed for the full-duplex sensing operation at each AP.
+Moreover, perfect self-interference cancellation (SIC) is assumed for the full-duplex sensing operation at each AP.\footnote{ Note that NLoS components and residual SIC may increase the interference level, potentially degrading sensing accuracy and communication rate.
+However, such effects can be readily incorporated into the proposed framework by regarding it as additional interference terms.}